FloorLamp/axon/README.md

 ---

-Axon is a neuron management canister.
+Axon is a multi-user, multi-neuron management canister.

 ## Overview

 - An Axon canister controls one or more neurons
-- Axons have one or more Principals (operators) that manage its neurons
+- Axons can have one or more owners
+- An approval policy can be set, eg. 3 out of 5 owners required to approve an action
-- `ManageNeuron` commands are sent to Axon, which queues them for voting
+- Requests like `ManageNeuron` are sent to Axon, which queues them for approval
-- A snapshot of operators is taken at time of submission
+- A snapshot of owners and current policy is stored with each request
-- Once a majority of operators vote yes to a proposal, the command is forwarded to all controlled neurons
+- Once the policy conditions are met, the request is forwarded to all controlled neurons
 - Axons can be public and expose all neuron data

 ## Usage